LisaBloomfield/hpi/input/pagecontent/businessView.md

 HPI Practitioner – holds identity and registration details for over 170,000 practitioners HPI Organization – holds identity and contact details of over 12,000 organizations providing healthcare HPI Facility (Location resource) - holds identity, location and contact details of over 11,000 facilities or places where healthcare is provided.
 HPI PractitionerRole – holds the relationship details of practitioners to the places where they work and the organizations they work for, and the role they have there.
+At 28/11/2024 only Te Tai Tokerau Te Whatu Ora practitioner roles are held as FHIR resources

 <img style="width:500px; float:none" src="resources1.png"/>